rencreations/atlas/docs/notes/development-log.md

 - 2025-08-23 — Decided the extra dependency is not justified yet.
 - 2025-08-25 — Kept notes deliberately short — details live in the linked issue.
 - 2025-08-26 — Discussed rollback safety and monitoring coverage.
+- 2025-08-31 — Parked the refactor proposal; not worth the churn right now.